General Education and University Requirements (ECCE)

 General education courses are usually 100- and 200-level offerings, and consist of the following categories [NOTE: academic preparation credits, also known as remedial and developmental course work, do(es) not count towards general education requirements]:

-• Freshman Seminar - 1 course, 3 hours (students who transfer to UIS with 30+ hours are not responsible for this category).
-This is a course in college survival skills which may be taught in any discipline, and will be counted as fulfilling a general education humanities, social science, or science requirement.
+First-Year Seminar - 1 course, 3 hours (students who transfer to UIS with 30+ hours of post-secondary credits are not responsible for this category).
+This is a course in college survival skills which may be taught in any discipline, and will be counted as fulfilling a general education humanities or social science requirement.

-• Comparative Societies - 1 course, 3 hours; course may satisfy either humanities or social science category (students who transfer to UIS with 30+ hours are not responsible for this category).
+Comparative Societies - 1 course, 3 hours; course may satisfy either humanities or social science category (students who transfer to UIS with 30+ hours of post-secondary credits are not responsible for this category).

 Transfer students may satisfy general education requirements in one of three ways: